SofieBiosciences/SoftwareStandards/README.md

     5. Drag & Drop this zip file created from ./osx_installer.sh into the binary section [Should look like linux_pyelixys_vx.y.z.zip]
     6. Publish Release
     7. Validate https://www.sofienetwork.com/github/releases/ displays the option for your new version.
 Validate selecting that version prompts a selection of LINUX
+    8. Close the Milestone tied to this release.
+If issues are still open, tied to this milestone; validate they are still open issues, and move them to the next milestone to be released

 Once completed, execute the following script to automatically email all users
 ```